et9719/ourgalleryy/README.md

     - I didn't recognise this code so I searched for h2 in my base.html and news_detail.html files and no results were found.

 2. No p element in scope but a p end tag seen.
-    - i searched for a stray </p> but non were found in either file.
+    - i searched for a stray </p> but none were found in either file.

 ### CSS